Vija02/nyaa-available/README.md

 ### `.modifyTitle(string title): string`

-Modify the title and return a name more suitable to search in nyaa.se
+Modify the title and return a name more suitable to search in nyaa.si

 ## FAQ